AsyncNinja/AsyncNinja/README.md

-#	Functional Concurrency for Swift
+#	AsyncNinja is a concurrency library for Swift

 Toolset for typesafe, threadsafe, memory leaks safe concurrency in Swift 3.